google/link022/README.md

 To run the agent on a Raspberry Pi device, see the [start guide](agent/README.md).

 ### Link022 demo
-A demo for configuring Link022 AP though gNMI.
-[Demo guide](demo/README.md)
+A demo for configuring Link022 AP though gNMI. [demo guide](demo/README.md)

 ### Link022 emulator
-An emulator that runs Link022 agent inside a Linux namespace.
+An emulator that runs Link022 agent inside a Linux namespace. [start guide](emulator/README.md)

 ### gNMI test kit.
-In progress.
+A tool to test the gNMI functionality of an AP device. [start guide](testkit/README.md)

 ## Disclaimer
 *  This is not an official Google product.